Ritter Sport: History

 The Second World War halted production and Ritter chocolates disappeared until the 1950s, when chocolate rationing was ended in West Germany.
 The end of chocolate rationing did not mark the end of troubles for the firm since in 1952 the company's founder, Albert Ritter, died.
 His son, Alfred Otto Ritter, took over and focused the company on the chocolate square.
+From 1960 to 1970, sales tripled.

-In 1966 Clara Ritter also died and the company was left solely in the hands of Alfred Otto.
-He dispensed with many other product lines in order to push the square bar.
+In 1966, Clara Ritter also died and the company was left solely in the hands of Alfred Otto.
+In 1964, he dispensed with many other product lines in order to focus on the square Ritter Sport bar.

 The 1970s saw Ritter packaging become more colourful with a brighter unique colour assigned to each flavour.
 The brighter labels were seen in parallel with colour television, on which Ritter advertised.
 Another advance in packaging came with the snap-open pack (called the 'Knick-Pack'), which Ritter marketed as "practical and modern".
+In 1972 the company achieved sales of over 100 million DM for the first time.

-After Alfred Otto Ritter's death the company was managed by his wife, Marta, and in 1978 the company passed into the hands of the third generation, brother and sister Alfred T. Ritter and Marli Hoppe-Ritter.
+After Alfred Otto Ritter's death in 1974, the company was managed by his wife, Marta, and in 1978 the company passed into the hands of the third generation, brother and sister Alfred T. Ritter and Marli Hoppe-Ritter.
+Alfred Theodor Ritter and his sister Marli Hoppe-Ritter joined the advisory board, and increasingly brought social, environmental and sustainability issues into the company management.
+Alfred Theodor Ritter took over the chairmanship of the advisory board in 1983.
+In 2005, he also took over the operational chairmanship of Alfred Ritter GmbH.
+In 2008 the company was making a profit again.
+In 2015, Ritter handed over the chairmanship to the previous managing director of production and technology, Andreas Ronken, and moved to the chairmanship of the advisory board, which his sister previously held.

-In 1990 they launched project(s) "Cacaonica", which supports organic cocoa agriculture and reafforestation in Nicaragua, and "Ritter Solar", now the European market leader of solar thermal products and large solar thermal systems.
+In 1990, they launched project(s) "Cacaonica", which supports organic cocoa agriculture and reafforestation in Nicaragua, and "Ritter Solar", now the European market leader of solar thermal products and large solar thermal systems.
 The Ritter company owns a CHP power plant, which supplies 70% of the factory's energy needs, and since 2002 the company has been run entirely on renewable energy.
 The monomaterial chocolate packaging is designed to minimize its ecological footprint and is recyclable.
 The company has been certified to ZNU standard.

 The Ritter Museum, opened in 2005, contains the collection of Marli Hoppe-Ritter, which consists of nearly 600 paintings, objects, sculptures and graphic works, a breadth of painterly and sculptural confrontation with the square form used as the design for the Ritter chocolate.
 The museum is an extension of the factory's 'ChocoShop', which was opened in 2001.
 The museum, on Alfred-Ritter-Straße 27, is a cubical building with limestone wall covering; a 12-metre-high central open passage is meant to draw in the landscape, and the large window allows a view through the building.
 It was designed by Max Dudler and Susanne Raupach.